micromdm/nanohub/docs/operations-guide.md

 NanoHUB adapts and unifies NanoMDM, NanoCMD, and KMFDDM into a single MDM server.
 You may want to explore those projects' documentation for specific operation.

-## Switches

-Command line switches for the `nanohub` reference server.
+## Command line flags

+Command line flags can be specified using command line arguments or environment variables (in NanoHUB versions later than v0.1).
+Flags take precedence over environment variables, which take precedence over default values.
+Environment variables are denoted in square brackets below (e.g., [HELLO]), and default values are shown in parentheses (e.g., (default "world")).
+If an environment variable is currently set then the help output will add "is set" as an indicator.

+### -h, -help

+Built-in flag that prints all other available flags, environment variables, and defaults.

 ### -api-key string

-* API key for API endpoints
+* API key for API endpoints [NANOHUB_API_KEY]

-API authentication in simply HTTP Basic authentication using "nanohub" as the username and the API key (from this switch) as the password.
+API authentication in simply HTTP Basic authentication using "nanohub" as the username and the API key (from this flag) as the password.

 ### -ca string

-* path to PEM CA cert(s)
+* path to PEM CA cert(s) [NANOHUB_CA]

 See the [`-ca` switch of NanoMDM](https://github.com/micromdm/nanomdm/blob/main/docs/operations-guide.md#-ca-string).
 Operation should be very similar.

 ### -intermediate string

-* path to PEM intermediate cert(s)
+* path to PEM intermediate cert(s) [NANOHUB_INTERMEDIATE]

 See the [`-intermediate` switch of NanoMDM](https://github.com/micromdm/nanomdm/blob/main/docs/operations-guide.md#-intermediate-string).
 Operation should be very similar.

 ### -cert-header string

-* HTTP header containing TLS client certificate
+* HTTP header containing TLS client certificate [NANOHUB_CERT_HEADER]

 See the [`-cert-header` switch of NanoMDM](https://github.com/micromdm/nanomdm/blob/main/docs/operations-guide.md#-cert-header-string).
 Operation should be very similar.
 If this option is not specified then `Mdm-Signature` header extraction is used (which requires the `SignMessage` MDM enrollment profile key to be set to true.)

+### -checkin

+* enable separate HTTP endpoint for MDM check-ins [NANOHUB_CHECKIN]

+See the [`-checkin` switch of NanoMDM](https://github.com/micromdm/nanomdm/blob/main/docs/operations-guide.md#-checkin).
+Operation should be very similar.

 ### -debug

-* log debug messages
+* log debug messages [NANOHUB_DEBUG]

 Enable additional debug logging.

 ### -dump

-* dump MDM requests and responses to stdout
+* dump MDM requests and responses to stdout [NANOHUB_DUMP]

 Dump MDM request bodies (i.e. complete Plists) to standard output for each request.

 ### -listen string

-* HTTP listen address (default ":9004")
+* HTTP listen address [NANOHUB_LISTEN] (default ":9004")

 Specifies the listen address (interface & port number) for the server to listen on.

 ### -storage, -storage-dsn, & -storage-options

+* -storage string
+  * storage backend [NANOHUB_STORAGE] (default "file")
+* -storage-dsn string
+  * storage backend data source name [NANOHUB_STORAGE_DSN]
+* -storage-options string
+  * storage backend options [NANOHUB_STORAGE_OPTIONS]

 The `-storage`, `-storage-dsn`, and `-storage-options` flags together configure the storage backend. `-storage` specifies the name of backend type while `-storage-dsn` specifies the backend data source name (e.g. the connection string).
 The optional `-storage-options` flag specifies options for the backend if it supports them.
 If no `-storage` backend is specified then `file` is used as a default.